makman568/algofun/pq/messagequantity.md

 #### Phase 4: Next Vote Phase (Pipelining)
 - **Expected total committee weight**: 5,000 (statistical expectation for next round)
 - **Weight threshold required**: 3,838 (77% of expected weight)
-- **Expected messages**: ~44-55 next votes
+- **Expected messages**: ~50-60 next votes (updated using real mainnet distribution showing 0.1%-0.5% 'middle-tier' accounts contributing 5-25 weight each)
-- **Reasoning**: With realistic tiered stake distribution (see Section 6.1), top 40 operators contribute ~3,750 weight (see detailed calculation in Section 1.2.1), requiring 4-9 additional votes from smaller participants to reach 3,838 threshold
+- **Reasoning**: With realistic tiered stake distribution (see Section 6.1), top 40 operators contribute ~3,750 weight (see detailed calculation in Section 1.2.1), requiring 10-20 additional votes from middle-tier and smaller participants to reach 3,838 threshold
 - **Timing consideration**: Next votes for round r+1 begin emission during round r as soon as nodes have sufficient information (see agreement/player.go stepNext handling).
 These messages are part of the live gossip stream during round r, even though they conceptually "belong" to round r+1
 - **Bandwidth accounting**: For steady-state bandwidth calculations, next votes must be counted as concurrent traffic during round r